tmtsoftware/csw/docs/src/main/params/commands.md

 ## Cloning a Command

-In order to track the completion of a command, every command that is sent must have a unique RunId.
+In order to track the completion of a command, every command that is sent must have a unique `RunId`.
-If you wish to resubmit a previously sent Setup, the `cloneCommand` method must be used prior to submission to create a new command from existing parameters, but with a new RunId.
+If you wish to resubmit a previously sent Setup, the `cloneCommand` method must be used prior to submission to create a new command from existing parameters, but with a new `RunId`.

 Scala
 :   @@snip [CommandsTest.scala](../../../../examples/src/test/scala/example/params/CommandsTest.scala) { #clone-command }